FAQs

 -

-Both AI systems independently rank each objection ground based on which grounds are the hardest to mitigate.
+All three AI systems independently rank each objection ground based on which grounds are the hardest to mitigate, and Objector provides the final ranking.

 HIGH IMPACT indicates grounds that applicants will find extremely difficult to address (highway safety violations, inadequate parking, conservation area impacts, etc.)